DataBora/library/README.md

 # Hello! 👋 Thank you for stopping by! 😊

-# This is a repository where I will build my Library - REST Apllication
+# This is a repository where I will build my Library - REST Application
 ## Tech that will be used
 - Java EE
 - REST service